VA-Explorer/va_explorer/docs/usage/integrations.md

 ### InterVA5

-InterVA5 is provided as a built-in docker service to allow VA Explorer VAs to be processed for likely cause of death.
+InterVA5 is provided as a built-in docker service to allow VA Explorer {term}`VA`s to be processed for likely cause of death.
 You can read more about it via its project page.

 ````{eval-rst}
 .. tabularcolumns:: |p{\dimexpr 0.25\linewidth-2\tabcolsep}|p{\dimexpr 0.25\linewidth-2\tabcolsep}|p{\dimexpr 0.50\linewidth-2\tabcolsep}|